Lavrov offers reassurance over Russian grain supplies in Cairo visit | Headlines

 - Egypt Arab Rep

 Russia has continued to supply Egypt with wheat since the war's outbreak, selling to both the government and the private sector.
 Lavrov is visiting Egypt at the start of a regional tour of African states.
-(Writing by Aidan Lewis; Editing by Andrew Cawthorne)
+(Writing by Aidan Lewis; Editing by Andrew Cawthorne and Daniel Wallis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)